Blastomyces dermatitidis

 7. TREATMENT

-Severe case of blastomycosis is treated with amphotericin B. In patients with confirmed lesions are treated with 6 months course of itraconazole.
+Severe cases of blastomycosis are treated with amphotericin B. In patients with confirmed lesions, a 6-month course of itraconazole is the treatment.

 REFERENCES

-1. Wolsh TJ, Larone DH, Schell WA and Mitchell TG (2003).
-Histoplasma, Blastomyces, Coccidiodiodes and other Dimorphic Fungi causing systemic mycoses in Murray PR (ed.
+1. Wolsh TJ, Larone DH, Schell WA, and Mitchell TG (2003).
+Histoplasma, Blastomyces, Coccidioides and other Dimorphic Fungi causing systemic mycoses in Murray PR (ed.
 In chief).
 Manual of Clinical Microbiology.
 8th Edition.
 2nd Vol. ASM Press, Washington.
-Pp 1781-1794
+Pp 1781-1794.

 No comments: